Tips for Landlords: How to Rent Property in Chicago Without Getting Sued

 Justin Abdilla, Illinois real estate attorney at Abdilla and Associates

-Justin Abdilla Named Attorney, Abdilla & Associates · ARDC #6308444
+Justin Abdilla Named Attorney, Abdilla & Associates ยท ARDC #6308444

 700+ files across twelve years of practice.
 Handles closings, evictions, construction law, and zoning across 9 Illinois counties (Cook, DuPage, Kane, Will, Lake, Kendall, McHenry, McLean, Champaign).
-Last updated: June 2026.
+Last updated: August 2026.

 If you want to rent property in Chicago without getting sued, here is the short version: screen applicants in the legally required order, think hard before you take a security deposit, use a lease actually written for Chicago, serve the exact notice the law requires in the exact way the law requires it, answer repair requests in writing, and put the building in an LLC.
 That list sounds obvious.
 Nearly every judgment I have watched a landlord absorb violated at least one item on it.

 This is part four of my Ask an Eviction Lawyer series.
 I file 150-plus evictions a year across Cook, DuPage, Kane, and Lake counties, and I also defend landlords when tenants sue back.
-What follows is ranked by how often I actually see each mistake create liability — not by how often the internet argues about it.
+What follows is ranked by how often I actually see each mistake create liability, not by how often the internet argues about it.

 1. Tenant Screening: The Order of Operations Is the Law